Philosophy and Notes on Life

 Thoughts and accumulations like these are not formed in a short amount of time.
 They take shape over years, through experiences, reflection, and returning to the same questions.

-So these words right here and in the links below, come from a garden planted many years ago.
+So these words, in all the links here, come from a garden of the mind planted many years ago.
 And like gardens you must care about what you plant.
 You have to watch and notice what it needs, how much light, how much water--to bring out the healthiest blooms.
 You have to be willing to try again and again as you learn.

 And then there are the seasons, like changing times.
 The seeds in our minds, both flowers and weeds, are always looking for the right conditions to grow.

-→ Time & Form: Impermanence, consciousness, and the relationship between time and eternity.
+→ Time & Form: Consciousness, and the relationship between time and form.

 → The Architecture of Belief: Where the tensions of existence become human choices.